U

 First Order Strategy

-• • Setup + calibration across materials, SOPs, QC checkpoints
+• • Setup and calibration across materials, SOPs, and QC checkpoints

 • • Sampling, approvals, and documentation establishment

-• • MOQ reflects efficiency and stability requirements
+• • MOQ reflects stability and efficiency needs

 Repeat Order Benefits